Taco Tuesday can be whenever you want it.

 On Friday, Oct.
 11, right outside Blue Dyer Distilling in Waldorf, the food truck, Chuck Wagon Catering, had its grand opening.
 Ryan Vierheller, Blue Dyer’s co-founder and master distiller, said the truck will make its home outside their business and his oldest son, Jake Vierheller, is one of the owners and will oversee much of the day-to-day operations.

-Vierheller said they decided on offering Tex-Mex cuisine to fill what they thought was a void in the county’s restaurant landscape.
+Vierheller said that they decided on offering Tex-Mex cuisine to fill what they thought was a void in the county’s restaurant landscape.
 While there’s authentic Mexican food available in the county, he noted, diners have to travel out of the area for Tex-Mex tacos and more.
 Additionally, after they started serving craft cocktails earlier this year, Vierheller said they’d frequently hear from customers that they’d stay longer — and perhaps even enjoy another drink — if they could grab dinner as well.

 That thought about the lack of Tex-Mex and its “large but silent” devout following, he said, appears correct: Throughout Friday night and the rest of the weekend, he said he heard overwhelmingly positive comments from customers.
 On that Friday, he said, they enjoyed 30% higher sales than they had done at the soft opening.